Brushfam/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 ## Overview

 Code of a smart contract deployed on chain is immutable, however, we can update the code hash of a contract to point to a different code (therefore changing the code of the smart contract).
 This functionality can be used for bug fixing and potential product improvements.
 To do this, we need to first deploy a smart contract with the new code to register its code hash to the chain, and then call the `ink::env::set_code_hash` function.
 This function needs to be exposed in the smart contract API.
 You can check an example [here](https://github.com/paritytech/ink/tree/master/examples/upgradeable-contracts/set-code-hash).
+Openbrush also provides `Upgradeable` trait, which exposes this function.
+When using this, be sure to add some access modifiers, so only the admin of the contract can call the function.

 Upgradeability allows experimenting and deploying the product at the early stage, always leaving the chance to fix vulnerabilities and progressively add features.
-It is more actual right now while ink! and contract-pallet are under active development.
 Upgradeable contracts are not a Bug if they are developed consciously with decentralization in mind.

 Decentralization can be achieved by providing the right to upgrade only to decentralized authority like governance, multisig, or another analog.

-There is also a possibility of smart contract upgradeability via `Proxy` and `Diamond` patterns, but these use `DelegateCall`.
+There is also a possibility of smart contract upgradeability via `Proxy` and `Diamond` patterns, which use `DelegateCall` to perform operations over own storage with code of a different deployed contract.

 ## Storage layout